silviamaggi/smd-com/_posts/2020-02-28-the-station-of-being-bus-stop.md

   - /design/design-the-station-of-being-bus-stop-experience/
   - /design/design-the-station-of-being-bus-stop/
 ---
-A deep understanding of users’ needs allows for great design and innovation.
-The station of being bus stop improves the waiting experience for travellers.
+<p class="lead">A deep understanding of users’ needs allows for great design and innovation.
+The station of being bus stop improves the waiting experience for travellers.</p>

 <!--more-->